deepasarojam-2024/UC-Berkeley-ML-AI/Practical Application III: Comparing Classifiers/README.md

 3.   previous
 4.   month

 SVM is the best model with an accuracy of 0.903937 and a Precision of 0.682403.
-Below are the results of all the models for different evaluation metrics.
+Below are the results of all the models for different evaluation metrics (execution time is higher).

 ![](https://imgur.com/cY0kGTh.png)